Back to Agenda

 Session Chair(s)

-Rima Izem, PhD
+Rima Izem, PHD

-Associate Director Statistical Methodology
+Associate Director Statistical Methodology, Novartis, Switzerland

-Mark Rothmann, PhD
+Mark Rothmann, PHD

-FDA, United States
+Division Director, OTS, OB, CDER, FDA, United States

 Recent FDA documents and action plans have provided guidance to industry on improving the diversity in clinical trials and enhancing the collection and availability of demographic subgroup data.
 Diversity in clinical trials can be improved by broadening eligibility criteria, avoiding unnecessary exclusions, and improving trial recruitment outreach.
 Having a more diverse clinical trial population will facilitate evaluation of treatment effect in different subgroups and will answer generalizability questions to the indicated population.
 This session will discuss the state of the art in improving diversity in clinical trials and the implications on statistical approaches and communication of results.